abel-framework/ABEL/README.md

-# OPAL: the Optimizable Plasma-Accelerator Linac code
+# ABEL: the Advanced Beams and Extreme Linacs code

-The OPAL code is a particle tracking code for plasma-accelerator linacs, implemented at varying levels complexity, for fast optimization.
+The ABEL code is a particle tracking code for plasma-accelerator linacs, implemented at varying levels complexity, for fast optimization.